-We live in a world that is filled with poverty, injustices and other social problems.
-Sometimes when you see a young child who is not in school because they must stay home to take care of a younger sibling, you wonder where the justice is as many children in the world have so much and yet so many others have so little?
+We live in a world filled with poverty, injustices, and other social problems.
+Sometimes when you see a young child who is not in school because they must stay home to take care of a younger sibling, you wonder where the justice is as many children in the world have so much, and yet so many others have so little?

 Many people may wonder, what does it really mean to do business with a social conscience?
 Or what makes a company or person have a social conscience?

 The definition most widely used for a social conscience is:

 But I love the meaning as defined in the Cambridge Dictionary as to me it really shows what having a social conscience means.

 Social Conscience is about being concerned with those that are less fortunate and looking for ways to help them.